 At the end of the day, ranking articles are almost purely opinion.
 However, I do try to be as impartial as possible and I’ll explain why each subclass ranks as it does.

-So, without further delay, here is my take on ranking the Druid subclasses in D&D 5e!
+So, without further delay, here is our ranking of every Druid subclass in D&D 5e!

 Number 7 – The Circle of Spores